-Brothers and sisters,

-You were buried with him in baptism,

-in which you were also raised with him through

-faith in the power of God,

-who raised him from the dead.

-And even when you were dead

-in transgressions and the uncircumcision of your

-flesh,

-he brought you to life along with him

-he brought you to life along with him, having forgiven us all our transgressions; Coming to grips with the fact that we are powerless over addictions, compulsions, and unhealthy attachments puts us in a position to seek help beyond human aid.
+Brothers and sisters, You were buried with him in baptism, in which you were also raised with him through faith in the power of God, who raised him from the dead.
+And even when you were dead in transgressions and the uncircumcision of your flesh, he brought you to life along with him, having forgiven us all our transgressions; Coming to grips with the fact that we are powerless over lust addiction, sexual compulsions, and other unhealthy attachments positions us to seek help beyond human aid.
 Being convinced that our lives had become unmanageable prompts the need for something far greater than ourselves if we are to have a lasting psychic change.
-For some, this means enlarging the concept we have of God and experiencing the fruit of forgiveness through our kinship in God's kingdom.
+For some, this means enlarging the concept we have of God and experiencing the fruit of forgiveness through our kinship in His kingdom.